ArenKDesai/Aren-s-Notes/botany lec.md

 - Genes are regions of DNA code for a trait
 - Allels are different versions of the same gene

-Sexual reproduction starts with **mCell division that halves homologous chromosomes.
+Sexual reproduction starts with **meiosis**, cell division that halves homologous chromosomes.